droonga/droonga.org/reference/commands/search/index.md

 This is designed as the most basic (low layer) command on Droonga, to search information from a database.
 When you want to add a new plugin including "search" feature, you should develop it as just a wrapper of this command, instead of developing something based on more low level technologies.

-This is a request-response style command.
+Style
+: Request-Response.
 One response message is always returned per one request.

+`type`
+: `search`

+`body`
+: A hash of parameters.

 ## Syntax {#syntax}